BogdanMaria/bellacuccina/DEPLOYMENT.md

         * Take note of the "Access key ID" and "Secret access key" as these will be needed to connect to the S3 bucket.
         * Navigate and Click "Download .csv" to download the credentials.
         * Navigate and Click "Close."

+4. Connect S3 Bucket to Project by adding code to your settings.py file.

+***

+### Finish Heroku configuration for deployment

+1. Add  config. variables to heroku

+2. Select Deploy option from the heroku dashboard 'tabs'

+3. From Deployment method section choose Connect to GitHub and click on it

+4. Find your github repository by name and connect

+5. At the bottom of the page choose either automatic deployment manual deployment(deploy by branch) choose an option and DEPLOY the project